dimitriaatos/prepared/main.typ

 Firstly, @eq-shifts loops the excitation signal by shifting it forward in time by an amount proportional to the number of $N$- and $F$-roundtrips performed.
 Variables $m$ and $k$ work as counters for the number of complete $N$ and $F$-roundtrips respectively.
 A depiction of the shifts can be seen in Figure @eq-shifts.
-The first @fig-shifts (1) plot starts with the initial excitation signal (in bold), followed by shifts of $N$-roundtrips, i.e. multiples of $T_N$.
+The first @fig-shifts (1) plot starts with the initial excitation signal (thicker stoke), followed by shifts of $N$-roundtrips, i.e. multiples of $T_N$.
 Since $T_F<T_F$, $F$-roundtrip shifts will fall on top of $N$-roundtrip shifts in the current depiction (dotted lines).
 In order to avoid a confusing illustration, shifts starting with a single $F$-roundtrip are moved to the above @fig-shifts (2), shifts starting with two $F$-roundtrips are moved to @fig-shifts (3) and so on.
 @fig-triangle is a concise form of figure @eq-shifts, where the initial excitation signal and each of it's shifts are enclosed in a box, forming a "brick wall triangle".
-This depiction is going to be used as a basis for showing following figures.
+This depiction is going to be used as a basis in following figures, to illustrate characteristics of each shift.

 #figure(
 	include "figures/shifts.typ",